tsprinkmeier/slss/README.md

  - my\_big\_secret\_file.sha256 : sha256 checksums of the shares and
  all-or-nothing encrypted secret

+## encrypting and splitting a stream

+The the secret file does not exist slss will take input from STDIN (this avoids the need to ever write the secret to disk):

+    $ rm my_big_secret_file
+    $ some_secret_process | slss my_big_secret_file 6 3
+    splitting STDIN into 6 shares named "my_big_secret_file_xx.tar", 3 of which are needed to recover

 The 6 secret shares are then distributed.
 The shecksum file should be saved to enable verification of the shares.

+## recovering the secret

 To recover the secret gather the required number of shares and run the utility in recovery mode